WebFiori/docs/ui-package.md

     </body>
 </html>
 ```
-In order to fill slots with values, we have to use the second argument of the method [`HTMLNode::loadComponent()`](https://webfiori.com/docs/webfiori/ui/HTMLNode#loadComponent).
+In order to fill slots with values, the developer have to use the second argument of the method [`HTMLNode::loadComponent()`](https://webfiori.com/docs/webfiori/ui/HTMLNode#loadComponent).
 The second argument is an associative array that can have slots values.

 The following code shows how to load the document into  [`HTMLDoc`](https://webfiori.com/docs/webfiori/ui/HTMLDoc) instance and fill the solts with values.